• Home

 Disposable email helps with spam volume—but phishing can still target you anywhere.
 Use basic defenses:

-Google’s Gmail guidance covers reporting spam/phishing and blocking senders.
+Google’s Gmail guidance also covers reporting spam/phishing and blocking senders.

 4) Use a “trust tier” approach